-The Housing Specialist-NAZ Partnership will work with NAZ families to set and achieve housing goals so that families have increased economic and housing stability, and their children can succeed academically.
+The Housing Specialist-NAZ Partnership will work with NAZ families to set and achieve housing goals so that families have increased economic and housing stability and their children can succeed academically.
 This role will provide housing search and placement, landlord recruitment, rehousing, and tenancy-sustaining services to help NAZ families find and keep housing in the North Minneapolis community.
 The Housing Specialist-NAZ Partnership will collaborate closely with NAZ staff and partners.

 - Develop trusting relationships with NAZ families and provide “high touch” support and resources by integrating empowerment principles, training and strategies into their work with families.

-- Act as link between families, other NAZ staff, and partners to ensure effective collaboration and monitor progress towards goals.
+- Act as a link between families, other NAZ staff, and partners to ensure effective collaboration and monitor progress towards goals.
 Collaborate positively and effectively with NAZ Family Achievement Coaches, who refer families to the Specialist.
 Keep Coaches informed about family achievements and work with them to track progress toward family goals.

 - Assist families with identifying their housing preferences and needs, and helping them resolve barriers to improve access to resources such as Minneapolis Public Housing Authority, private landlords, rental assistance, emergency funds, security deposits, moving costs, furnishings, homeownership, etc.

-- Provide tenancy-sustaining services to include understanding the lease, communicating with landlord, managing neighbor conflict, paying rent on time, and addressing other behaviors that may jeopardize housing.
+- Provide tenancy-sustaining services to include understanding the lease, communicating with the landlord, managing neighbor conflict, paying rent on time, and addressing other behaviors that may jeopardize housing.

 - Locate new landlords; build positive relationships with landlords and property managers.